lalrpop/lalrpop/doc/tutorial.md

 middle, calling that `Num` a `Term`, and matching up the parentheses to form two more terms on top of that.

-Nnote that this parse tree is not a data structure but more a visualization of the parse.
+Note that this parse tree is not a data structure but more a visualization of the parse.
 I mean, you *can* build up a parse tree as a data structure, but typically you don't want to: it is more detailed than you need.
 For example, you may not be that interested in the